NAPRA Standards (Non-sterile Compounding): LP3 Network’s Comprehensive Approach to Achieving Compliance

 |NEIL COHEN, BSc|

 |This program is accredited by the Canadian Council on Continuing Education in Pharmacy (CCCEP) for Pharmacists and Pharmacy Technicians.|

-- When the aforementioned steps have been completed and approved; participants registered will receive a statement of completion by email.
+Once the aforementioned steps have been completed and approved, registered participants will be able to download a statement of attendance from the Learning Management System.